-- 1. You may ask your primary care clinician for a referral.
-A referral requested by your clinician does not guarantee authorization.
-The referral will be reviewed and you will be notified of the status. - 2.
-If you are unable to reach your primary care clinician or your primary care clinician is unwilling to refer you for the service(s) you request, you may call Referrals at 203-432-7397 during regular business hours.
+You may request prior authorization by asking your primary care provider for a referral.
+A referral requested by your provider does not guarantee authorization.
+The referral will be reviewed and you will be notified of the status.

 You and/or the facility or provider of services for which you have requested authorization will be notified as soon as a determination has been made, generally within 72 hours.
 If the service you requested is not authorized, you may be offered alternatives that will be covered.
 If you receive a denial of authorization verbally, you may request notification in writing.